mhenr18/injector/README.md

 Your payload .dylib *must* contain a `payload_main` function, whose signature is as follows:

-    void payload_main(int in, int out, int err);
+    void payload_main(int in, int out, int err, int argc, char **args);

 `in`, `out` and `err` are fds that correspond to the stdin, stdout and stderr of the injector.
+If the injector is closed and a write is made to `out` or `err`, a SIGPIPE will be raised.

 The `payload_main` function is invoked on a new thread in the target process - if you need to interact with any UI the first thing you'll want to do is